fleischr/CarbonEmissionsNFTDesign/README.md

 Alternate representations can be persisted permanently on blockchains (ex: IPFS, transactions hashes) or other data sources - but this is not required

-Overall - alternate representations are meant to conform to the Axiomatic Data Assets
+Overall - alternate representations are meant for emissions data conform to the Axiomatic Data Assets specification

 ## Emissions measurement and verification